Logoi-Linguistics/Logoi-Linguistics/README.md

 ;

 ;
-; Within a given line of Logoi,
+; In a given line of Logoi,
 ;   the semicolon (;) marks
 ;   a potential discontinuity between
-;   its logical and extralogical neighbors.
+;   logical and extralogical semantics.
 ;
 ; Translation: Editorial commentary begins with a semicolon (;).
 ;

 %
-% Within a given line of Logoi,
+% In a given line of Logoi,
 %   the percentile (%) marks
 %   a potential discontinuity between
 %   the lambda and predicate calculi.